akhilvasvani/WeatherStationMan/README.txt

 WeatherStationMan

 The project was originally developed by zmashiah under the name "Wireless outdoor Arduino weather station with PC logging and Graphs"
 More info is available at http://www.instructables.com/id/Wireless-outdoor-Arduino-weather-station-with-PC-l/?ALLSTEPS

 This is Open Source Hardware and Software Licensed via a Creative Commons Attribution Share-Alike License http://creativecommons.org/licenses/by-nc-sa/3.0/us/

+I programmed this WeatherStationMan using a Mac and in Arduino0022.
+Although I used an older version of Arduino, the libraries can be used with the most up-to-date version of Arduino.

 Code:
 This is the code that is loaded on to Seeduino Stalker v2.3.
 It gathers data via the DHT22 sensor and BMP085 sensor, and sends it wirelessly over Xbee to the computer.